jevansiv/INDOT-Autonomous-Mower-Project/README.md

 A safety report summary example can be observed in Files/Supplement_Material.docx as supplement material S2.

 ## Contributing
 We welcome contributions!
-To become a contributor with the full ROWMow Sim package, please contact one of the individuals listed in the [disclaimer](#disclaimer).
-Contributors must become collaborators for access to the full version, which provides access to all assets and models in the environment.
-Open contribution from third-parties is not permitted due to Fab's Standard Licensing agreement.
+To become a collaborator with the full ROWMow Sim package, please contact one of the individuals listed in the [disclaimer](#disclaimer).
+Only collaborators are able to receive access to the full version.
+Open contribution from third-parties is not permitted due to Fab's [EULA](https://www.fab.com/eula).

 ## Reporting Issues
 If you encounter any issues, feel free to open a GitHub Issue on our private GitHub Repository.